ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

 This protocol is an interface for concrete object, UserApplicationData.
-By creating such a protocol, ViewController does not need to know anything about concrete instance of data model.
-Instead, it uses ApplicationDisplayable to make sure that all necessary information has been provided.
+By using such a protocol, ViewController does not need to know anything about concrete instance of data object to draw a view.
+Instead, it has ApplicationDisplayable to make sure that all necessary data would be provided.
 ```
 extension UserApplicationData: ApplicationDisplayable {
-    //may need to supply computed values here
+    //may need to supply data that is not in UserApplicationData, such as computed values here }
-}
 ```

 ## Stylable

 Stylable is responsible for styling views.
-It can be composition of multiple protocols such as ColorStyles or FontStyles, which may look like this:
+It can be the composition of multiple protocols such as ColorStyles or FontStyles, which may look like this:
 ```
 protocol ColorStyles {